Oneness with Earth heals!

 - Working in our art studio

-Heartland Farm is a registered agri-tourism operator located near the Wetlands Scenic Byway.
+Heartland Farm is a registered agri-tourism operator located near the Wetlands and Wildlife National Scenic Byway.

 As an important outreach to our local community and beyond, we host guests–young and old– for retreats and tours, offer programs in sustainable living as well as having an emphasis on the arts.
 We hold a 5-day “Peace Camp” for kids with an emphasis on connecting to Earth and food.

 In addition to guests, we rely on WWOOF, WorkAway and other short and long-term volunteers to learn and keep up with the daily tasks of animal care, gardening, and general farm maintenance.
 We hope to inspire and train the next generation of people looking to live sustainably and skillfully on the planet.